joakimeriksson/ai-smarthome/mqtt-cam-json/README.md

 ## Image processors
 The image processors will process incoming image data and reply with a new image (processed) and a set of detection meta-data.

+### Jetson inference - Pose Estimator
+The pose estimator will use the Jetson Inference Engine to do pose estimation on the incoming images.
+The pose estimator will produce JSON expression on the following format:

+    "detections" : {
+            "type" : "pose-estimation",
+            "poses" : [
+                {
+                    "keypoints" : [{'ID': 0, 'x': 515, 'y': 472} ... ]
+                    "links" : [[index_from, index_to], ... ]
+                }
+                ... ]

+Note that the index in links is not the ID of the keypoint but the index of the keypoint in the keypoints array.